Fun Facts About Italy. Bet You Didn't Know!

 - Italy is slightly larger than Arizona.

-- Almost 20% of Italy's population is over 65 years old.
+- More than 20% of Italy's population is over 65 years old - it's the highest percentage in Europe.

 - Italy borders with Austria, France, Vatican City, San Marino, Slovenia, and Switzerland.